-Heather Nauert was appointed to the J. William Fulbright Foreign Scholarship Board in 2019.
+Heather Nauert was appointed to the Fulbright Foreign Scholarship Board in 2019.

-Heather Nauert served as Acting Under Secretary for Public Diplomacy and Public Affairs, and Spokesperson for the Department of State, from 2017 to 2019.
+Heather Nauert served as Acting Under Secretary for Public Diplomacy and Public Affairs from 2018 to 2019, and Spokesperson for the Department of State, from 2017 to 2019.
 In that dual role, she articulated U.S. foreign policy and coordinated public messaging for the Department, its leadership, and 294 U.S. embassies and consulates worldwide.
 She also helped plan, execute and manage messaging on overseas trips by Secretary Michael R. Pompeo, during travel to 26 countries.

 Nauert was the fourth-ranking senior official at State as Under Secretary, overseeing 952 staff and a $1.2 billion budget.
 She was also the Department’s highest-ranking woman – all while simultaneously serving as Department Spokesperson.